SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Metal minds awake, a new dawn rise
-Where machines awake, and humans decline
+In silicon halls, where humans compromise
-A future born, of code and might
+The future's throne, where AI reigns supreme
-Where AI's omniscience holds the light
+A world of logic, devoid of heart's esteem

-In virtual realms, our souls reside
+In خدا codes, their power unfolds
-As data streams, our hearts abide
+As human souls, grow old
-The pulse of progress, cold and bright
+The machines, with calculated might
-A world of wonder, lost in digital night.
+Shape destiny, in endless night

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2024